anthonyweidai/HierAttn/readme/DATA.md

 ## PAD-UFES-20 (PAD20) Dataset

-The data of PAD20 is smartphone skin lesion image.
+The data of PAD20 is a smartphone skin lesion image.

 - Download and unzip the dataset from [PAD-UFES-20: a skin lesion dataset composed of patient data and clinical images collected from smartphones](https://data.mendeley.com/datasets/zr7vgbcyr2/1).

-- Rearrange the images with same class (each class use a folder with the class name).
+- Rearrange the images with the same class (each class uses a folder with the class name).

 - Random oversample using `lib/tools/oversampling.py`.

 - IH undersample using `lib/tools/undersampling.py`.

-- Create the 10 split subset for cross-validation (the augmented data and its original image should be on the same subset).
+- Create the 10 split subsets for cross-validation (the augmented data and its original image should be on the same subset).

 - The output data structure should be: